Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 ## Selecting a microcontroller
 Instead of searching for the best microcontroller ever, one must identify which features are important to each project.
 Such features may include:
-- General Purpose Input/Output pins
+- General Purpose Input/Output (GPIO) pins
   - Amount of digital and analog pins
   - Voltage and tolerance
 - Energy consumption